‘Disgrace’: US House speaker slams Biden’s policy on ‘settlements’

 The Trump administration policy “simply recognized reality: Judea and Samaria are the homeland of the Jewish people,” said Sen. Tom Cotton (R-Ark.) on Saturday.

-“It’s shameful that the Biden administration reversed this and rewarded terrorists—all to help Biden’s poll numbers in Michigan,” he added, referring to the battleground state in the upcoming November U.S. presidential election.
+“It’s shameful that the Biden administration reversed this and rewarded terrorists—all to help Biden’s poll numbers in Michigan,” he added, referring to the battleground state in November’s upcoming U.S. presidential election.

+Sen. Marsha Blackburn (R-Tenn.) slammed the move as “a slap in the face to Israel, our greatest friend and ally in the Middle East.”

+Adding their voices to those criticizing the Biden administration’s position were Rep. Carlos A. Gimenez (R-Fla.), who tweeted on Saturday that “Judea & Samaria is Israel.
+Period,” and Sen. Bill Hagerty (R-Tenn.), who backed comments by former U.S. Ambassador to Israel David Friedman regarding the legality of Israeli communities in the region.

 Smotrich, who is also a minister in the Defense Ministry, said that the appropriate response to the attack was to build more Jewish homes across the Green Line.